karthik-33/karthik-33.github.io/_posts/2016-12-17-Iowa-liquor-sales.md

 #### (6) 2016 projections and conclusions

 Using the model generated above, I used 2016 Q1 sales to predict 2016 total sales.

-Here are some take-aways:
+Here are some take-aways

 1. Overall sales are projected to go DOWN by 4.8% in 2016 ($25.74 million) compared to 2015 ($27.04 million)
 2. Wayne county is projected to have the biggest increase (+558%)
 3. Delaware county is projected to have the largest decrease (-64%)